Veeraraju-E/DBMS_Proj/README.md

 - ChromaDB for vector storage
 - Built using Gradio SDK (3.50.2)

-The main goal is to illustrate through a simple the difference in answering capabilities of LLMs with and with the support of Vector Databases
+The main goal is to illustrate through a simple example the difference in answering capabilities of LLMs with and without the support of Vector Databases

 ## Check out the Hugging Face app